3-dehydrosphinganine reductase: Function

-Thus, the two substrates of this enzyme are sphinganine and NADP^{+}, whereas its 3 products are 3-dehydrosphinganine, NADPH, and H^{+}.
+The two substrates of this enzyme are sphinganine and oxidised nicotinamide adenine dinucleotide phosphate (NADP^{+}).
+Its products are 3-ketosphinganine, reduced NADPH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD^{+} or NADP^{+} as acceptor.
 This enzyme participates in sphingolipid metabolism.

 Tissue distribution

 Follicular lymphoma variant translocation 1 is a secreted protein which is weakly expressed in hematopoietic tissue.

 Clinical significance

 FVT1 shows a high rate of transcription in some T cell malignancies and in phytohemagglutinin-stimulated lymphocytes.
 The proximity of FVT1 to BCL2 suggests that it may participate in the tumoral process.